StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 What happens inside us when we come out of the water in baptism?

-If you have been obedient to D4 "Only Jesus" and D5 "Repentance" and you understand this training on Baptism then you are ready to be baptised.
-But before you are baptised, we recommend you go through the next training: D7-Baptism in the Holy Spirit.
+If you have been obedient to D6 "Only Jesus" and D7 "Repentance" and you understand this training on Baptism then you are ready to be baptised.
+But before you are baptised, we recommend you go through the next training: D9-Baptism in the Holy Spirit.
 These two go together.

-Will you go through each of these stories in your GG?

-# D7 Baptism in the Spirit
+# D9 Baptism in the Spirit

-This is the seventh training in the D-Path: **D**iscipleship Landmarks.
+This story is in the D-Path: **D**iscipleship Landmarks.

 Motto: Love one another – Go and make disciples

 There are four stories in this training.
-You may need to take some time to go through them prayerfully and discuss them with your mentor.
+You may need to take some time to go through them prayerfully and discuss them with your trainer.

 ## John 3:3-6 You must be Born Again